A Lost Masterpiece by Adriaen Coorte Sets a New World Record of £2.1 Million for the Dutch Artist

 In August 2010 a number of works by the nineteenth century British artist, Matthew Shepperson, were consigned for sale at Bonhams Oxford office.
 Among these works was a portrait of a gentleman, which was brought to the attention of the Old Master Paintings department in London who advised the Oxford saleroom to withdraw it from sale for further investigation.

 The stylistic similarities to works by the great Spanish master led to extensive research by the department and consultant Brian Koetser; their views were confirmed by Dr Peter Cherry, Professor of Art History at the University of Dublin and one of the world's foremost authorities on Velázquez and his school.
-In an article published in the Spanish arts magazine ARS, Cherry writes "the particularized likeness and recognizably lifelike texture, weight and colors of the fleshy face speak of the actual encounter between subject and painter; while the style and technical brilliance of the representation itself betrays its author."
+In an article published in the Spanish arts magazine ARS, Cherry writes "the particularised likeness and recognisably lifelike texture, weight and colours of the fleshy face speak of the actual encounter between subject and painter; while the style and technical brilliance of the representation itself betrays its author."

 Many experts were consulted about the painting, and technical analysis and an x-radiograph further confirm the attribution to Velázquez.